Robert John Parsons

 Robert John Parsons (c.
 1802 – June 20, 1883) was a journalist and politician in Newfoundland.
-He represented St. John's East in the Newfoundland and Labrador House of Assembly from 1843 to 1874.
+He represented St. John's East in the Newfoundland and Labrador House of Assembly from 1843 to 1878.

+Politics and legacy

 He was born in Harbour Grace.
 Parsons apprenticed as a printer with the Royal Gazette in St. John's and was foreman in Henry David Winton's printing office for six years.
 He became managing editor for the Newfoundland Patriot, becoming owner and editor in 1840.
 In 1835, he married Eliza Flood.
 Parsons died in St. John's in 1883.

 His son Robert John Parsons, Jr. also served in the Newfoundland assembly.